UEABIO/data-sci-v1/docs/08-github.md

 (**NOTE** this will be in your organisations rather than repos)

 **Make sure you finish both exercises before next week to become a GitHub pro!!!!!!!!!**

 ## Find your classroom repos

 When you work with GitHub classrooms your repos become part of our organisation UEABIO.

-If you want to find your repos on GitHub then you can use the direct URL (if you noted it), or head to (https://github.com/UEABIO) - you should only be able to see repos that belong to **you**.
+If you want to find your repos on GitHub then you can do this in a couple of ways

+1) Bookmark the direct URL (if you noted it) from when you first visit the repo

+2) Head to (https://github.com/UEABIO) - you should only be able to see repos that belong to **you**.

+3) From RStudio Cloud head to Tools > Project Options > Git to find the URL.

 <img src="images/classroom-organisation.png" width="100%" style="display: block; margin: auto;" />